-If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in black with white / blue interior.
+If you want raw power with a touch of class look no further than this 1968 Plymouth GTX in Forest Green with black interior.
 Powered by the 440 cubic inch (that's 7.2 liters folks!)
 V8 Super Commando engine.

 What the Plymouth GTX offered was plenty of exterior flair and top-of-the-line interior that included embossed vinyl.
 Plymouth described them as, "rich, yet simple".
 Door and instrument panels are trimmed with simulated walnut grain.
 Loop-pile carpeting throughout.
 Seats were available in eight color combinations and seat belts were provided front and rear.

-The blue side stripes you see here were also available in white, black, green or red.
-The red streak tires are period correct.
+The white side stripes you see here were also available in blue, black, green or red.

 For those that wanted it, and had the cash, the GTX could be ordered with the 425 horsepower 426 cubic inch Street Hemi.
 This was the only other engine option available and at $605 it had very few takers.

 Inside the interior has black vinyl seats and center console.